 It seemed that Piver truly believed that anyone could build one of his boats even if they had no experience and very little money–or at least that was the way he promoted his plans.
 Doing business as Pi-Craft, he began his one-man crusade preaching the gospel of his fast, cheap, easy-to build trimarans.
 In England, Cox Marine started building his boats in Sufflok and found a ready market, often with Americans who would sail them home.

 In 1964, British sailor Derek Kelsall bought a 35′ Lodestar bare hull, named it “Folatre.” and completed it with a flush deck on the River Medway, and entered the second OSTAR.
-After ten days, he was ahead of Frenchman Eric Tabarly when he struck some flotsam and broke his daggerboard and rudder.
+After ten days, he was close to Frenchman Eric Tabarly when he struck some flotsam and broke his daggerboard and rudder.
 He returned to SW England for replacements, restarted and still finished in a respectable time of 64 days.
+(See Derek’s comment below.)

-Arthur Piver quickly drew plans for a range of trimarans, culminating in the 64-foot Empress-class that was built by a yard in wadebridge, Cornwall in England for charter in the Caribbean.
+Piver quickly drew plans for a range of trimarans, culminating in the 64-foot Empress-class that was built by a yard in Wadebridge, Cornwall in England for charter in the Caribbean.
 (I worked there in the spring of 1965 and went out on the trials for a 45′ Trident-class.)
-Literally hundreds of these designs were begun at this time, many of them were completed satisfactorily, and some did indeed fulfil their owners’ dreams.
+Literally hundreds of these designs were begun at this time, many of them were completed satisfactorily, and some did indeed fulfill their owners’ dreams.

 People who met Piver say he was a social man who enjoyed being the center of attention in his circle of boating friends and felt that the trimaran was his own personal invention.
 But he was definitely not the “singlehander” type, although he made short solo passages to qualify for the OSTAR.
 (The offshore catamaran racing events in southern California were strictly limited to big twin hulls similar to the very conservative CSK designs.)